-process takes place in a vacuum mixer operated in inert vacuum atmosphere which ensures good process control and safe operation.
+One process takes place in a vacuum mixer operated in inert vacuum atmosphere which ensures good process control and safe operation.
 The mixer is operated batch-wise.
-A dust filter and an activated carbon filter prevented releases from the plant.
+A dust filter and an activated carbon filter prevent releases from the facility.
 The reaction between mercury and sulphur takes place at a stoichiometric ratio.
 The end product consists of red mercury sulphide.
-The end product is thermodynamically stable up to 350 °C.
+The end product is thermodynamically stable up to 350 °C; and

+Another process consists in a wet chemical reaction.
+The active sulphur of a polysulfide solution reacts with the metallic mercury to become HgS.
+The benefits of using a wet chemical process over a dry powder process are that it mitigates the chances of HgO (mercuric oxide) forming without the need for an inert gas environment and without the explosion risks associated with processing dry powders.
+The wet chemistry reaction is conducted at a low temperature (60-70 °C).
+The chemistry should be carefully controlled to stop unwanted toxic compounds forming.
+The conversion rate of Hg to HgS is greater than 99.999 per cent with a remaining metallic mercury concentration in the output of less than100 mg/kg.

-Sulphur polymer stabilization and solidification (SPSS)46, 47
+Sulphur polymer stabilization and solidification (SPSS),